 You might be able to continue your pension scheme membership, but your application will be subject to the usual criteria for granting Section 7(2) direction status.

-Additionally some voluntary organisations already hold direction status.
-If you are working for Voluntary Services Overseas, they will apply to the pension agency for continued access to the scheme and they will pay both employee and employer contributions.
+Some voluntary organisations already hold direction status.
+If you are working for voluntary services overseas, they will apply to the pension agency for continued access to the scheme and they will pay both employee and employer contributions.

 It is possible that you may be required to meet the cost of both the employee and the employer contributions during the period of your direction status.

-- ‘in the interests of the efficiency of the service’ or
+- the interests of the efficiency of the service or

 - you are a doctor with mental health officer status